Aurellya/Pytorch_Product_Image_Classification/README.md

 ## Step:
 - Download the files above and put it in the same folder as this repository
 - Run pytorch.py first
-- After that run run.py
+- After that, run run.py